jfrog/gitlab-templates/README.md

     * Running separate jobs on temporary agents or docker containers.

 ### Behind the Scenes
-The **jfrog-setup** script is maintained in the [jfrog-cli repository](https://github.com/jfrog/jfrog-cli/blob/v2/build/gitlab/.setup-jfrog.yml).
+The **setup-jfrog** scripts are maintained in the [jfrog-cli repository](https://github.com/jfrog/jfrog-cli/blob/v2/build/gitlab/v2/).
-The script includes two hidden jobs with scripts named `.setup_jfrog` and `.setup_jfrog_windows`, which can be referenced by the pipeline after the script is included.
+Each yaml includes two hidden jobs with scripts named `.setup_jfrog` and `.cleanup_jfrog`, which can be referenced by the pipeline after the script is included.

 ## Templates
 ### Build and Upload to JFrog Artifactory